When someone dies from pancreatic cancer during coronavirus

 - Only a small number of family and close friends should attend the funeral.

 - The number of people attending should be kept to a minimum.
 A maximum number of 30 people can go to a funeral in England, and up to 15 people can attend a wake.
 In Northern Ireland, 25 people can attend a funeral, but a wake shouldn’t be held.
-In Scotland, the number of people who can go to a funeral will depend on the protection level of the area you live in.
-And in Wales, the number at a funeral will depend on how many people the venue can hold while social distancing.
-Up to 30 people can attend a wake.
+In Scotland and Wales, the number at a funeral will depend on how many people the venue can hold while social distancing.
+In Scotland, it can’t be more than 20 people at a funeral.
+In Wales, no more than 15 people can attend a wake.

 - Everyone attending the funeral should practice social distancing, keeping 2 metres apart, unless they live together.